The French folktale about Bluebeard, a pirate who murdered his

 A year after the Iroquois

 Theater fire found Harry in vaudeville, working the

 Baron Sands character, then described as a satire of

 old age.
-In 1912 he briefly took the first work since the death of Charles Hoyt.
+In 1912 he briefly took the first role in

+work since the death of Charles Hoyt.

-Fourteen years later Harry died of heart and kidney
+Fourteen years later, Harry died of heart and kidney

 appearances did not end until January of that year.